appscode-cloud/installer/charts/platform-api/README.md

 $ helm upgrade -i platform-api appscode/platform-api -n ace --create-namespace --version=v2025.2.28
 ```

-The command deploys a ACE Platform apiserver on the Kubernetes cluster in the default configuration.
+The command deploys a ACE Outbox Syncer on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`